mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 ## Non-Official Workstreams and External Donations

-When an appropriate existing workstream may not exist or support is not sufficient to warrant creation of a new official workstream, contributors may decide to work on features or changes externally to the community processes.
+When an appropriate existing workstream may not exist and support is not sufficient to warrant creation of a new official workstream, contributors may decide to work on features or changes externally to the community processes.
 In these circumstances our [external donation process](../standards/guide.md#adopting-open-source-contributions-into-mojaloop) must be followed before code, documentation or other artifacts can be adopted by the Mojaloop Foundation.